Code-Institute-Submissions/Memory-Game-12/README.md

 - **2nd Game** - Simon: Built using Javascripts and jQuery.
 For this game I decided to use the jQuery library to simplify some tasks in the code.
 I also used DOM manipulation as this game is a bit more complex than the previous one and requires different sequences of flashing colours.

-- **Branching in github**: From the master branch I created a new branch by typing git checkout -b simon-game-feature master on my terminal.
-I created the simon game feature on this new branch and then succesfuly merge to master branch using git merge master  on my terminal.
+- **Other learnings include branching in Github**: From the master branch I created a new branch by typing 'git checkout -b simon-game-feature master' on my terminal.
+I then worked on that new branch to create the Simon game feature, once finished I successfully merged to master branch typing 'git merge master' on my terminal.

 This languages, frameworks, libraries and other tools utilised for building this retro gaming app are: